 Your landlord has a legal duty to make sure that your home meets certain minimum physical standards.
-These standards are set out in the Housing (Standards for Rented Houses) Regulations 2008 as amended by the Housing (Standards for Rented Houses) (Amendment) Regulations 2009.

 In general, the standards apply to dwellings rented from private landlords, local authorities and approved housing bodies (usually called housing associations).
 However, they do not apply to communal housing being let by the HSE or an approved housing body.